-Research is now on-going to test whether or not curcumin, a compound found in the popular Indian spice turmeric, is an effective anti-cancer weapon.
-Update: 10/16/2012 Curcumin curbs metastases “Powdered turmeric has been used for centuries to treat osteoarthritis and other illnesses.
+Curcumin, a traditional medicine, exhibits anti-carcinogenic properties and research is now on-going to test whether or not curcumin is really an effective anti-cancer weapon.
+“Powdered turmeric has been used for centuries to treat osteoarthritis and other illnesses.
 Its active ingredient, curcumin, inhibits inflammatory reactions.
-AContinue Reading »
+A recent study now shows thatContinue Reading »

 Published on March 12, 2012.